simrenbasra/simys-blog/_posts/2025-06-01-email_genie_part5.md

 In this post, I used Sentence Transformers to generate embeddings for the Enron emails, which captured meaningful topics like Operations, Legal, and Finance better than previous BERT embeddings.

 Clustering with KMeans and HDBSCAN showed some overlaps and a large noise cluster likely due to the model not being fine-tuned on this dataset.

-Overall, these embeddings provide a solid starting point for moving forward with email classification.
+Overall, while the embeddings have their limitations, I thought they provide a reasonable starting point for exploring classification!